tammynpm/tammynpm.github.io/content/ctf/job-interview.md

 ![](/ctf/job-interview/image2.png)

 During the exporting process, some information is required, such as filename without extension.
-The file was named as `img2` as the image above.
+The file was named as `img2` as shown in the image above.

 Now that we have the raw file `img2.raw`, when do the `file` command again, we get this information: